Carlowrightia

 Carlowrightia is a genus of flowering plants in the bear's breeches family, Acanthaceae.
 Members of the genus, commonly known as wrightworts, are mainly small shrubs bearing inflorescences of lily-like flowers.
-They are native to the Americas, with many species found in western North America.
+They are native to the Americas, ranging from the southwestern United States through Mexico and Central America, and in Ecuador.
+Many species are native to western North America.
 The genus was named for the American botanist Charles Wright.